Jeepers Creepers 2: Plot

-When the Creeper attacks Jonny, Chelsea, and Bucky on the bus again, the Taggarts and Mac arrive and Jack shoots it with a homemade harpoon, which the Creeper fights him off, managing to escape after flipping over the bus.
-Rhonda, Izzy Cohen, and Double D find a truck and attempt to escape but are chased by the Creeper again.
+When the Creeper corners Jonny, Chelsea, and Bucky on the bus, the Taggarts arrive.
+Jack shoots it with a harpoon, which the Creeper fights off, managing to escape after flipping over the bus.
+Rhonda, Izzy Bohen, and Double D find a truck and attempt to escape but are chased by the Creeper again.
 Izzy pushes Rhonda out of the truck before causing the vehicle to crash, injuring both Double D and the Creeper, who loses an arm, a leg, and a wing, although Izzy crawls from the wreckage before the truck explodes.

-The Creeper continues to pursue Double D by leaping towards him and, when it has Double D pinned down, Jack shows up and shoots the Creeper in the head with the harpoon.
-He repeatedly stabs the Creeper in its heart but it goes into a hibernation state before it can die.
+The Creeper continues to drag itself toward Double D. When it has Double D pinned down, Jack shoots it in the head with the harpoon.
+He repeatedly stabs the Creeper, which goes into a hibernation state before it can die.

-23 years later, three teenagers drive out to the Taggart farm, where the Creeper is a sideshow attraction called "A Bat Out of Hell" and the middle-aged Jack Jr. is charging entrance fees.
-They see an elderly Jack Sr. watching it with the harpoon at his side and when they ask him if he is waiting for something, he looks up at the Creeper and says "About three more days, give or take a day or two".
+In 2024, 23 years later, three teenagers drive out to the Taggart farm to see a sideshow attraction called "A Bat Out of Hell."
+They see an elderly Jack Sr. watching the Creeper with the harpoon at his side.
+When asked if he is waiting for something, Jack answers "About three more days, give or take a day or two".